 In cPanel, scroll down to the ‘Software/Services’ panel and click on the Fantastico icon …

 (cPanel Software panel – Fantastico)

-Inside the Fantastico administration section, select ‘WordPress’ in the ‘Blogs’ menu and clicke New Installation to set up a new WordPress site on your domain …
+Inside the Fantastico administration panel, select ‘WordPress’ from the installation items menu (listed under ‘Blogs’) and clicke New Installation to set up a new blog on your domain …

 The first installation screen will appear on your screen.
 Fill in the fields as shown below, then click on Install WordPress …